CalvoTom/CalvoTom/README.md

 ---

 ### :woman_technologist: About Me :
-I am a Bachelor 1 informatique studend from France.
+I am a Bachelor 2 informatique student from France.

 ---